syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Notes/Add-notes-to-PowerPoint-slide).

 ## Adding Text into the Notes

 The following code example demonstrates how to add a text in a Notes.